Fair warning: it's a fair bit of cardio.

 No cables?
 OH DB triceps ext. for you.

-Experiment with the weights for triceps.
+I'm a little iffy on the weight suggested for triceps press downs.
+Experiment with the weights.
 Let me know what you settled on (in comments).
 Weight should be just barely manageable on your first set of 25.
 The next set may not be.
 That's fine.

 Tap down elbows and toes on EVERY crunch.